Project F

 For this series, you need an FPGA board with video output.
 We’ll work at 640x480, so almost any video output will work.
 It helps to be comfortable programming your FPGA board and reasonably familiar with Verilog.
 If you don’t have a dev board, don’t worry; you can use the Verilator simulator.

-Nexys Video DVI Output
+Nexys Video and ULX3S DVI Output

 iCEBreaker and Arty Dev Boards